7er/kombu_messaging/README.md

-Messgin example with a document channel and an rpc channel
+Messaging example with a document channel and an rpc channel
 ==================================================

 Rabbitmq server